 What should I serve with Kofta Kebabs?

-Kofta kebabs, while rich and flavorful on their own, truly shine when paired with the right accompaniments.
-For a heartier meal, oven-roasted vegetables make an excellent addition.
+While rich and flavorful, Kofta kebabs with tahini sauce shine with the right accompaniments; oven-roasted vegetables make an excellent addition to a heartier meal.
 Taboon bread is a must—it’s so good with kofta that you’ll find yourself reaching for more.
 If you’re leaning towards grains, vermicelli rice is an aromatic choice that complements the kebabs perfectly.

-While pita bread is a traditional sidekick to kofta kebabs, venturing into salads can elevate the meal further.
+While pita bread is a traditional sidekick to kofta with tahini sauce, venturing into salads can elevate the meal further.
 Fattoush is a Mediterranean classic that provides a fresh and zesty contrast.
 Alternatively, a Greek salad, with its salty feta and juicy olives, can also be a delightful pairing.

 Ingredients: